 This recipe works best if you have a large stand mixer.
 If you don't, go ahead and make it anyway.
 Just beat and beat the dough really well as you add the flour.

 Each batch of rolls that you make will be better than the one before.
 Be sure to read the instructions carefully before you begin.
 There are a lot more tips after the recipe instructions.

-Bake rolls at 350°F for 20-25 minutes or until golden brown.
+- Bake rolls at 350 F for 20 to 25 minutes or until golden brown.
 Remove from pan immediately and brush with more melted butter.
-Don't use the same butter you used when forming the rolls - melt some fresh just for this step.